-‡-The American history requirement may also be fulfilled by utilizing other American history courses offered at TAMUG including HIST 370, 442 or 444.
-Students should consult their academic advisor. §-To be chosen from MATH 166, any math course above the 151 level, or PHIL 240, 342.
-The student is advised to take MATH 161 if planning to attend graduate school.
+‡-The American history requirement may also be fulfilled by utilizing other American history courses offered at TAMUG, including HIST 370, 442 or 444.
+Students should consult their advisor. §-MARS option courses must be chosen from MARS 410, 430, 440, or 450, or OCEN 420.

-p-The total hours may be increased if the student is required to take pre-calculus, lower level English, or computer science.
+n-The total hours may be increased if the student is required to take pre-calculus, lower level English, or computer science.